cdll/cdll.github.io/bower_components/vue/packages/vue-template-compiler/README.md

 #### Options

-It's possible to hook into the compilation process to support custom template features. **However, beware that by injecting custom compile-time modules, your templates will not work with other build tools built on standard built-in modules, e.g `vue-laoder` and `vueify`.**
+It's possible to hook into the compilation process to support custom template features. **However, beware that by injecting custom compile-time modules, your templates will not work with other build tools built on standard built-in modules, e.g `vue-loader` and `vueify`.**

 The optional `options` object can contain the following:

 - `modules`

   An array of compiler modules.
-For details on compiler modules, refer to its [type definition](https://github.com/vuejs/vue/blob/next/flow/compiler.js#L31) and the [built-in modules](https://github.com/vuejs/vue/tree/next/src/platforms/web/compiler/modules).
+For details on compiler modules, refer to the `ModuleOptions` type in [flow declarations](https://github.com/vuejs/vue/blob/dev/flow/compiler.js) and the [built-in modules](https://github.com/vuejs/vue/tree/dev/src/platforms/web/compiler/modules).

 - `directives`